openfoodfacts/taxonomy-editor/README.md

 ## What is this project about?

-TLDR: Taxonomies are at the 🧡 of Open Food Facts data structure.
+TL;DR: Taxonomies are at the 🧡 of Open Food Facts data structure.
 This project provides an user-friendly editor for editing taxonomies easily.

 The Open Food Facts database contains a lot of information on food products, such as ingredients, labels, additives etc.